gbdev/pandocs/content/SGB_Functions.md

 ` FD2-FFF  Not used`

-Each ATF consists of 90 bytes, that are 5 bytes (20x2bits) for each of the 18 character lines of the gameboy window.
+Each ATF consists of 90 bytes, that are 5 bytes (20x2bits) for each of the 18 character lines of the Game Boy window.
 The two most significant bits of the first byte define the color attribute (0-3) for the first character of the first line, the next two bits the next character, and so on.

 ### SGB Command 16h - ATTR\_SET

-Used to transfer attributes from Attribute File (ATF) to gameboy window.
+Used to transfer attributes from Attribute File (ATF) to Game Boy window.

 ` Byte  Content`\
 ` 0     Command*8+Length (fixed length=1)`\
 ` 1     Attribute File Number (00-2Ch), Bit 6=Cancel Mask`\
 ` 2-F   Not used (zero)`

-When above Bit 6 is set, the gameboy screen becomes re-enabled after the transfer (in case it has been disabled/frozen by MASK\_EN command).
+When above Bit 6 is set, the Game Boy screen becomes re-enabled after the transfer (in case it has been disabled/frozen by MASK\_EN command).
 Note: The same functions may be (optionally) also included in PAL\_SET commands, as described in the chapter about Color Palette Commands.